$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Using a PNP Instead of an LMIA

-• Alberta: Alberta Express Entry Stream
+• Alberta: Alberta Express Entry Stream, subject to current intake and eligibility rules

 If your CRS score sits in the 430–480 range, a PNP pathway is often more accessible than spending months pursuing an LMIA that may never materialize.